AerialX/Kammy/README.md

 Customizing
 -----------
 Kammy is made up of two main components:

 * lv2: This folder contains the lv2 patches to be built.
 See the main kammy patch for an example.
 It is up to the patch to apply any hooks needed to lv2.
 * libkammy: This is the basic library that handles the loading of Kammy patches.

-The loader folder contains an example of using libkammy to load a patch from the lv2 folder.
+The loader/ folder contains an example of using libkammy to load a patch from the lv2 folder.

 Notes